Characterisation of Meyer sets via the Freiman--Ruzsa theorem: Quantitative estimates

 \begin{theorem}[Freiman--Ruzsa, covering version] For any $K \geq 2$ there exists $d = d(K)$ such that the following holds.
 Let $A$ be a subset of an abelian torsion-free group $Z$ such that $\abs{2A} \leq K \abs{A}$ for some $K \geq 2$.
 Then there exists a GAP $Q$ of rank $d$ and a finite set $F$ with $\abs{F} \leq 2^d$ such that $A \subset F+Q$ and $\abs{F+Q} \leq 2^d \abs{A}$. \end{theorem}

-The original argument by Freiman \cite{Freiman-book} did not provide useful estimates on $d(K)$, and the first quantitative bounds come from the work of Ruzsa \cite{Ruzsa-1989}.
-The next significant improvement, $d(K) \leq K^{2+o(1)}$, is due to Chang \cite{Chang-2002}.
+{d_{\mathrm{FR}}} Let $\D(K)$ denote the least value of $d$ for which the above the theorem holds for a given value of $K \geq 2$.
+The original argument by Freiman \cite{Freiman-book} did not provide useful estimates on $\D(K)$, and the first quantitative bounds come from the work of Ruzsa \cite{Ruzsa-1994}.
+The next significant improvement, $\D(K) \leq K^{2+o(1)}$, is due to Chang \cite{Chang-2002}.
 (Here, $o(1)$ denotes a quantity that tends to $0$ as $K \to \infty$.)
-The exponent was later reduced to $d(K) \leq K^{7/4+o(1)}$ by Sanders \cite{Sanders-2008}.
-In a breakthrough paper, Schoen \cite{Schoen-2011} obtained the first sub-polynomial bound $d(K) \leq \exp(C \sqrt{\log(K)})$ for a constant $C$.
-The current record belongs to Sanders, who showed \cite{Sanders-2012} that one can take $d(K) \leq \log^{3+o(1)}(K)$.
-The Polynomial Freiman--Ruzsa conjecture, which is one of the major open problems in additive combinatorics, asserts that $d(K) \leq C \log K$ for a constant $C$ and (up to improvement of the constant $C$) is optimal.
+The exponent was later reduced to $\D(K) \leq K^{7/4+o(1)}$ by Sanders \cite{Sanders-2008}.
+In a breakthrough paper, Schoen \cite{Schoen-2011} obtained the first sub-polynomial bound $\D(K) \leq \exp \big( {O( \sqrt{\log(K)})} \big)$.
+The current record belongs to Sanders, who showed \cite{Sanders-2012} that $\D(K) \leq \log^{3+o(1)}(2K)$ (the factor $2$ ensures that $\log(2K) > 1$).
+The polynomial Freiman--Ruzsa conjecture, which is one of the major open problems in additive combinatorics, asserts that $\D(K) = O(\log K)$; if true, this is optimal (up to improvement of the constant implicit in the $O(\cdot)$ notation).
+We also have the analogue of Theorem \ref{thm:FR}. \begin{theorem} For any $K \geq 2$ there exists $d = d(K)$ such that the following holds.
+Let $A,B$ be subsets of a torsion-free abelian group $Z$, and suppose that $\abs{A} = \abs{B} = n$ and $\abs{A+B} \leq Kn$ for some $n > 0$.
+Then there exists a proper symmetric GAP $Q$ of rank at most $d$ and cardinality at most $2^d n$ and a finite set $F$ of cardinality at most $2^d$ such that $Q \subset 2A-2A$ and $A \subset F+Q$. \end{theorem}